shri1984/study-images/phylogenetics_050523_DM.md

 ### choosing 'right' algorithm

-We will use correlation analysis between the caluclated distnce between the taxa and cophenetic distance to choose the the right tree.
-The cophenetic distance between two observations that have been clustered is defined to be the intergroup dissimilarity at which the two observations are first combined into a single cluster.
-Note that this distance has many ties and restrictions.
+We will use correlation analysis between the calculated distance between the taxa and cophenetic distance to choose the the right tree.
+The  between two observations that have been clustered is defined to be the intergroup dissimilarity at which the two observations are first combined into a single cluster.

 ```
 x <- as.vector(D) # convert D as vector